GRAPHIC-Take Five: War and peace of mind

 3/ POLES TO THE POLLS

-Polls point to a win for the ruling nationalist Law and Justice party (PiS), but to no outright majority, potentially leading to fragile governments, or even a political vacuum, which could bring more pain for the zloty, domestic bonds and the country's stock markets.
+Ruling nationalist Law and Justice party (PiS) was ahead in the election, but looked likely to fall short of a majority, according to a late exit poll on Monday.
+The risk is such an outcome could lead to fragile government, or even a political vacuum, which could bring more pain for the zloty, domestic bonds and the country's stock markets.

-The election cycle is also heating up elsewhere in emerging markets, with Ecuadorians voting on Sunday for a new president and Argentinians heading to the polls on Oct.
+On Sunday, business heir Daniel Noboa won Ecuador's presidential election with more than 52% of the vote, while Argentinians head to the polls on Oct.
 22.

 4/ BANK ON SOME OPTIMISM